LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 City Science Lab Gipuzkoa

-It should be noted that the relationship between the MIT Media Lab and Gipuzkoa goes back a long time.
-Tecnun Gipuzkoa, which has had an academic relationship with MIT for many years, facilitated the participation of MIT Media Lab members in a conference on mobility in April last year.
-As a result, the MIT Media Lab observed in Gipuzkoa the potential to become part of its international network: strong R&D capabilities, a vocation for innovation and experimentation driven from the public sphere and closely linked to the private sector, and an increasing presence of electric or hybrid vehicles among the transport fleets.
+It should be noted that the relationship between the MIT average Lab and Gipuzkoa goes back a long time.
+Tecnun Gipuzkoa, which has had an academic relationship with MIT for many years, facilitated the participation of members of the MIT average Lab in April of last year in a workshop on mobility.
+As result, the MIT average Lab observed in the territory of Gipuzkoa the potential to become part of its international network : solid capacities in research and development, vocation for innovation and experimentation driven from the public sphere and in close connection with the private sector or an increasing presence of electric or hybrid vehicles among the transport fleets.